 Outlook.com is the online replacement for Hotmail.
 It’s completely unrelated to Microsoft’s Office Outlook email program.

-Unfortunately, cleanliness or simplicity only goes so far.
-You’re not the only one who finds the displayed contacts and email addresses confusing when you compose a new email.
+Outlook.com attempts to provide a clean, easy-to-use interface, but unfortunately, it only goes so far.
+You’re not the only one who finds the contacts list and email addresses confusing when composing email.

 Let’s look at how it all works.

-People: Your Outlook.com contacts and address book
+People: Your contacts and address book

 Sending email to someone in your contacts

 Sending email to someone who’s already in your contacts is pretty simple.
 Start by clicking the New Message button to compose a new message.

 When the Compose window appears, click the To button.